arkency/posts/posts/2017-05-25-passive-aggresive-events-code-smell.md

 ---
-title: "Passive aggresive events - code smell"
 created_at: 2017-05-25 13:49:31 +0300
 publish: true
 author: Andrzej Krzywda
 tags: ['domain event', 'ddd']
 ---

+# Passive aggresive events - code smell

 Today, while sitting on our [Rails/DDD workshops](http://blog.arkency.com/ddd-training/) led by Robert in Lviv, I was thinking/preparing a design of the new aggregates in my project.
 Robert was just explaining aggregates and how they can communicate (with events).